Disney Cruise Advice: Tips & Tricks Onboard the Ship

 At about 1:30, your room should be ready.
 Your bags will be delivered at some point in the afternoon (up until about 6:00 pm).

 Disney provides older “brick” style Wave Phones in every stateroom that you can carry with you on the ship to stay in touch with the other members of your party.
 You get two phones per regular stateroom, but only one charger (you get four phones and two chargers in a concierge stateroom).
 If you aren’t careful to rotate the phones through the charging station, the batteries may become depleted and begin beeping insistently at an inopportune time.
+Last we checked, the staff at the Oceaneer’s Club can only contact you via Wave Phone, so if you want to get their messages you’ll need to carry at least one of them.

 Fire codes prevent cruise ships from having irons in staterooms, but irons are available for your use in the laundry rooms.
 Speaking of laundry, you can charge the cost of self-service laundry to your room key by swiping it through the readers on the washers and dryers.